This topic is under construction for the 21.10 (October 2021) release of Sample Manager. For the previous version of this documentation, click here.

 : See the lineage of samples associated with this source.
 Learn more about browsing lineage graphs and grids here

-: This tab lists the direct children, grandchildren, and further descendants from this source.
+: This tab lists the direct children, grandchildren, and further descendants from this source, including any aliquots.
 Learn more below

 : On the Assay

-tab, the data you see is what has been uploaded for the samples associated with this source, not for the source itself.Jobs
+tab, the data you see is what has been uploaded for any samples associated with this source, not for the source itself.Jobs

 : See workflow jobs associated with samples from this source.